Fantasy Football Euro 2024 guide, tips and best players to consider signing

 There are seven “gameweeks”: one for each round of group games, then one for each of the last 16, quarter-finals, semis and the final.
 As is the case in FPL, transfers and changes come into effect at the end of each gameweek/before the next starts, but the difference here is that you can make subs or change captain after the first day of each gameweek.

-Your squad is created by 15 players: two goalkeepers, five defenders, five midfielders and three forwards.
+Your squad is made up of 15 players: two goalkeepers, five defenders, five midfielders and three forwards.
 You have a budget of 100m to sign these, which rises to 105m for the knockouts.
-Initially you can have a maxmimum of three from each national team, increasing with each subsequent round of the tournament.
+Initially, you can have a maximum of three from each national team, increasing with each subsequent round of the tournament.
 Starting formations are up to each manager, with normal limits such as including a goalkeeper.

 For quick reference, players are listed as goalkeepers (GK), defenders (DEF), midfielders (MID) or forwards (FWD).